cropped33/guides/migrating-to-ruff-django.md

        - id: ruff-format
    ```

+1. Run `pre-commit autoupdate` to make sure that all repos in pre-commit is up-to-date.
 1. Run `pre-commit run --all-files`, `ruff` will fail the first time and pass the second time.